safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise4.md

 </table>

-You may select any Resource folder for attachments to be saved to; but (if you have already completed exercise 1-3) don't choose the BuildingUpdates folder, else you'll cause the previous topics to be triggered by each email attachment!
+You may select any Resource folder for attachments to be saved to; but (if you have already completed exercise 1-3) don't choose the BuildingUpdates folder, or else you'll cause the previous topics to be triggered by each email attachment!

-<br>**2) Test Publication**
+<br>**3) Test Publication**
 <br>Now let's test the publication.
 In the Notifications page on FME Server, click the tab marked Topics.
 Set up Topic Monitoring to watch the topic *ShapeIncomingEmail*:

 ![](./Images/Img4.419.Ex4.MonitorTopic.png)